 Representatives from more than thirty communities around the Highlands and Islands gathered in Inverness in October 2015 to share experiences and hear about help and support available for community development projects.
 The Community Capacity Building event was hosted by HIE’s Strengthening Communities team and included guest speakers from groups such as Community Broadband Scotland, Local Energy Scotland and the Highlands Small Communities Housing Trust.
 It covered topics including funding, social investment, Gaelic as an asset, and a briefing on the Community Empowerment Act.

-The presentations can be downloaded below:
+The presentations from the 2015 event can be downloaded below:

 General Strategy Workshop - presentation by Mark A. Taylor, PA Consulting